gristlabs/mocha-webdriver/README.md

 value.
   - `MOCHA_WEBDRIVER_IGNORE_CHROME_VERSION`: Disable chromedriver's check that it supports the installed version of Chrome.
 Normally the installed chromedriver (controlled by the version in `yarn.lock`) must [match Chrome's version](https://chromedriver.chromium.org/downloads/version-selection).
 When tests are run by different developers and test environments, that can cause difficulties.
 On the other hand, incompatible behavior is rare, so this option offers a practical workaround.
   - `MOCHA_WEBDRIVER_NO_CONTROL_BANNER`: suppress the "Chrome is being controlled by automated test software" banner.
 This banner may cause Chrome (as of version 79) to ignore clicks immediately after loading a page.
+  - `MOCHA_WEBDRIVER_SKIP_CLEANUP`: stops the library from cleaning up the driver, or doing any of the special termination behavior.
+When running tests in parallel, mocha will call set up and clean up at the test file level, so there may be a speed-up possible by skipping clean up and reusing the driver within individual test worker processes.
+But you'll need to clean up browser processes yourself.

+If running mocha with `--parallel` set, the library won't be automatically initialized and cleaned up; you'll need to set [root hooks](https://mochajs.org/#defining-a-root-hook-plugin) to the values given by `getMochaHooks()`.

 ## Useful methods